RIR360/development/journal/2025/february.md

 ## 02/13/2025
 - You have to earn the time to chill and relax only after finishing the daily tasks.
 - Life is all about trade-offs, you have to take something in the exchange of something else.
+- Just revised the python for competitive programming for today's contest.